-Coca-Cola Zero Peach, the Coke & Meat! campaign, and music-based promotions.
-We are also expanding the Fanta Premier series product lineup, which is manufactured using During 2023, in the Coca-Cola brand, we will be our proprietary aseptic filling technology.
+revitalizing the brand with the introduction of the new Coca-Cola Zero Peach, the Coke & Meat! campaign, and music-based promotions.
+We are also expanding the Fanta Premier series product lineup, which is manufactured using our proprietary aseptic filling technology.